Ruhaan838/CGrad/README.md

 - [ ] Grad engine
 - [ ] randn Generator
 - [ ] stop use of numpy
+- [ ] Build a Tensor for Int, Double, Long, etc.
+- [ ] Use Fast matrix multiplication algorithm to reduce the time complexity.
+- [ ] Make loss dir and make loss like "Tenh, ReLU, sigmoid, softmax" in more optimistic way.

 ## ✨ Overview